-She now writes fulltime.
+With an MFA in creative writing, she now writes fulltime.
 Her historical fiction series, The Bury Down Chronicles, follows a multi-generational family of women healers and seers in medieval Cornwall.

 Rebecca and her husband live in Northwestern Pennsylvania with their three sweet dogs, three gorgeous cats, and two elegant Bantam hens.
 She spends her days writing Megge's continuing story and studying medieval medicine, Anglo-Saxon wortcraft, Greek mythology, and the history of Cornwall.